9 times actors revived their beloved TV characters long after the show was over

 Harrison Ford is picking up the whip again.
 Indiana Jones returns to cinema screens in 2019, when the actor turns 77.
 We don't begrudge actors for returning to their beloved characters.
 Heck, the Stones and Who are still rocking.
 Besides, Ford is hardly the first actor to keep slipping into a familar costume for decades.

 Several stars of classic television — a large chunk of them, really — have revived their characters in reunions, specials and guest spots.
-We have seen a 62-year-old Ralph Kramden, 62-year-old Gilligan and 30-year-old Bobby Brady.
 Here are nine cases of cherished characters returning to the screen years after the heyday of their shows.

 1. Jackie Gleason as Ralph Kramden